TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.3.1 =
+* Added option to specify address for search box results.
+This allow you to place search box on one page and results on another page.
+* Updated French translation
+* Updated Italian translation
+* Added Turkish translation

 = 5.3 =
 * Fixed way that messages were displayed when using user submission form
 * Added error message when submitting a link without an address